freeman003/Vancouver-Business-Landscape/README.md

 - Business composition varies substantially across neighbourhoods.
 For example, Legal Services are particularly prominent Downtown, while Health Care has a strong presence in Fairview.
 - Reported employment is highly skewed in several categories, making median employment an important complement to the average.

 > **Note:** Licence activity should not be interpreted directly as business formation or overall economic growth.
 A business may hold multiple licences, and licensing practices can affect year-to-year comparisons.
+Business licences are generally renewed periodically, so licence issuance does not necessarily represent new business formation.

 ---